Learn about conventional, complementary, and integrative therapies.

 I learned about dysphagia and possible physical therapy for it from a friend who’s father also was diagnosed with dysphagia and chose to have a feeding tube surgically implanted in his neck rather than undergo the physical therapy that may have stregthened his swallowing muscles.

-I have seen the long-term effects of dysphagia slowly rob the father of a friend of mine and I am going to make sure that the same fate does not happen to me.
+I have seen the long-term effects of dysphagia slowly rob a person of his ability to eat/swallow and I am going to make sure that the same fate does not happen to me.

-If you are a head and neck cancer survivor please read the studies linked and excerpted below.
+If you have undergone local radiation to your neck and you think you may be losing your ability to swallow, please read the studies linked and excerpted below.
 I know little about endoscopic dilatation.
 Therefore I encourage you to ask your oncologist about this therapy.

 My solution for my dysphagia is head sit-ups.
 The formal therapy is called the shaker exercise.
 I do the exercise demonstrated in the video linked below.
 I also do a variety of neck exercises- I mean, while I’m on the floor doing neck exercises, I might as well mix it up.